Associate Dean for Academic Affairs

 Director, Jai-Anna Elliott

-Recruitment, admissions counseling, advising, and support services are available for minority students underrepresented at the University, and students from educationally and economically disadvantaged backgrounds.
+Recruitment, admission counseling, advising, and support services are available for minority students underrepresented at the University, and students from educationally and economically disadvantaged backgrounds.
 Special scholarships are also available for underrepresented minority students.
-Academic advisers have information on this progam.
+Academic advisers have information on this program.

 Associate Dean for Master's Degree Programs

 Qualified students who are graduates of the University of Washington or other accredited colleges or universities may be admitted to graduate degree programs.
 GPA, Graduate Management Admission Test score, work experience, educational and professional objectives, and other factors are considered in the admission process.
 Inquiries concerning the details of admission should be made to the specific degree program of interest, University of Washington, Foster School of Business, Mackenzie Hall, Box 353200, Seattle, WA 98195.